Mike-Power666/Mike-Power666.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Mike, a soon-to-be PhD student working under Dr Chris Matzner at the Canadian Institute for Theoretical Astrophysics (CITA) at the University of Toronto.
+I'm Mike, a soon-to-be PhD student working under Dr. Chris Matzner at the Canadian Institute for Theoretical Astrophysics (CITA) at the University of Toronto.

 My Work and Research Interests
 ------
 I'm interested in theoretical astrophysics, and I am particularly interested in non-ideal magnetohydrodynamics (MHD) and plasmas.
 I like to walk the line and bridge the gap between pure theoretical and computational work.
 During my undergraduate studies with Dr. David Clarke, I developed a theoretical model for multifluid ambipolar diffusion with realistic ionization and associated energy and momentum transfer.
-Before that, I dabbled in some statistical mechanics with Dr Geoffrey Lee-Dadswell and developed a mathematical model of "chain-breaking" for "ding-a-ling" chains in a Lennard-Jones potential.
+Before that, I dabbled in some statistical mechanics with Dr. Geoffrey Lee-Dadswell and developed a mathematical model of "chain-breaking" for "ding-a-ling" chains in a Lennard-Jones potential.
 Most recently, working with Dr. Hilding Neilson for my MSc, I developed a new host of algorithms for the astrophysical MHD code ZEUS-3D.
 These algorithms allow Zeus to simulate bow shocks formed during the interaction between a stellar wind and a local interstellar medium (ISM).
 These routines include the ability for Zeus to calculate the observed polarization signal, assuming the case of optically thin Thomson scattering.

 During my PhD, I plan to develop algorithms and theory using non-ideal magnetohydrodynamics and plasma physics to solve some unanswered questions in star formation.